Evenflo Pivot Xpand Review

-The Expand is easy enough to turn and move over flat hard surfaces (though not great), but grass and gravel give it pause.
+The Xpand is easy enough to turn and move over flat hard surfaces (though not great), but grass and gravel give it pause.
 Really rough roads result in some potential tilting/tipping as it struggles to make it over the bumps.
 Larger wheels or less flex in the handlebar would help here.
-Overall, this one is harder to push and turn, and one-handed maneuverability isn't going to happen, but for the price and the ability to add more seats, it will do.
+Overall, this one is harder to push and turn, and one-handed maneuverability isn't going to happen, but it will do for the price and the ability to add more seats.
+If maneuverability matters to you, consider the Thule Urban Glide 2.

 Weight and Folded Size

-The Xpand has the ability to expand for multiple seats.
+The Xpand has the ability to expand into a stroller for multiple children.
 This design makes it somewhat heavier and larger than much of the competition.

 This stroller is 28.4 lbs and measures 16,790 cubic inches when folded.
 This makes it one of the heaviest strollers in the group, though not the largest, but really close on both counts.

 This stroller struggles somewhat in quality, but it is on par and perhaps even slightly better than its low price would indicate.

-It has materials and construction that feels sturdy and durable on its own, but sort of lacks when rolled side-by-side with the more expensive competition.
+It has materials and construction that feel sturdy and durable on its own but sort of lacks when rolled side-by-side with the more expensive competition.
 The wheels are foam-filled plastic and not as durable or maneuverable as rubber options.
 The frame is somewhat rickety but not to the point of concern.
 Overall, however, it offers a clean look and feel with useful design choices.